WASHINGTON (AP) — Local broadcast television stations gobbled up almost $3 billion in political advertising revenue during the 2012 elections.

-The Television Bureau of Advertising on Wednesday begins a public-relations campaign called "We get voters."
-It features commercials, a website and sponsorship of political events, including one at next week's Republican presidential debate in Las Vegas.
+The Television Bureau of Advertising on Wednesday began a public-relations campaign called "We get voters."
+In addition to commercials, it features a website and sponsorship of political events, including one for next week's Republican presidential debate in Las Vegas.

 Not political ads, if Steve Lanzano can help it.

 "Our goal is to send a reminder that television will be the key medium to reaching any voter," said Lanzano, chief executive officer of TVB, as the television trade group is known.
 He said their campaign is aimed at political operatives — and the donors who pay their salaries.

 Television viewers, particularly in the early presidential primary states of Iowa and New Hampshire, could be forgiven for laughing off the notion that such a reminder is necessary.

 After all, some 62,462 presidential ads have been on broadcast airwaves already this year, according to advertising tracker Kantar Media's CMAG.

 The 2016 hopefuls and their related political groups, such as super PACs, have plans to spend $133 million on broadcast TV by the beginning of March, CMAG information shows.
 That's almost triple what's planned for cable television, and it dwarfs ad buys on the radio and Internet.

 By Election Day 2016, when down-ballot races are factored in, political spending on local broadcast is predicted to reach as much as $3.6 billion.

 But according to a 2016 forecast this week by Interpublic Group's Magna Global, ad dollars across all industries are shifting from television to online.
 And even television's own slice of the advertising pie is increasingly competitive, with local cable providing a way to more narrowly reach audiences at a far cheaper rate than broadcast.